Rolf Harris Dead: Sex Offender and Former TV Star Was 93

 Convicted sex offender and former television host Rolf Harris has died, PA reports.
 He was 93.

-PA said his death had been confirmed by a registrar at Maidenhead Town Hall.
-They did not state a cause of death.
+PA said his death, on May 10, had been confirmed by a registrar at Maidenhead Town Hall.
+The cause of death was listed as neck cancer and old age.

 Harris, an artist and musician, was a well-known face on British television until 2012 when he was arrested and questioned about a series of sexual assaults he was said to have carried out between 1968 and 1986.
 In 2014 he was convicted and sentenced to almost six years in prison.